barryclark/jekyll-now/_posts/2017-06-13-Akademie-Chat-Bot.md

 ---
 layout: post
-title: Haufe-Akademie Chat Bot
+title: Building our first Chatbot
-subtitle:
+subtitle: Coding our way to the Haufe-Akademy thanks to a Hackathon
 category: product
 tags: [chatbot]
 author: george_ganea